-There was statistically significant increase of IID, tongue protrusion & cheek flexibility.
-There was mean increase of 10.94 mm in IID, 10.38 mm of tongue protrusion, 9.4 mm of cheek flexibility.
+There was statistically significant increase of IID, tongue protrusion & cheek flexibility in group 2 patients.
+There was mean increase of 10.66 mm in IID, 19.3 mm of tongue protrusion, 6.86 mm of cheek flexibility.
 Similar results were observed in studies done by Rai B et al [24], Das AD et al [15], Agarwal et al [17], Yadav et al [19], Hazarey et al [18].
 Rai B et al [28] in their study reported that in patients with submucous fibrosis, mouth opening recovered significantly (P< 0.05) after 6 months of treatment.
 Das et al [15] in their study reported statistically significant and equal increase in the mouth opening of patients in Groups I (curcumin capsules) and II (turmeric oil) after 1-month and 3 months of treatment and also after the follow up period.
 The mean increase was 0.87 cm in both the groups which was significant when compared with the other groups.
 Agarwal et al [17] in their study mentioned the overall improvement in mouth opening as 0.68mm was not statistically significant (P=0.109) this could be because of the shorter duration of treatment for 3 months.
 In Yadav et al's [19] study the mean increase in IID was 3.13 mm and 1.25 mm respectively in groups 1 & 2.
-Tongue protrusion (TP) showed greater recovery at the end of 1st month in group 1 when compared with group 2 (P= 0.004).
+Tongue protrusion showed greater recovery at the end of 1st month in group 1 when compared with group 2 (P= 0.004).
 Mean increase in TP at the end of the study period was noted to be 2.56 mm and 0.38 mm in group 1 & 2 respectively.
-Hazarey et al [18] in their study reported 5.93 (±2.37) mm increases in mouth opening for test group compared to 2.66 (± 1.76) mm of the control group.
+Hazarey et al [18] in their study reported 5.93 (±2.37) mm increase in mouth opening for test group compared to 2.66 (± 1.76) mm of the control group.
+The mean increase was more in our study as compared to other studies this could be because of standardized drug dosage of 1 gm per day and longer study duration for 6 months.

 Myofibroblasts, typically considered to be activated fibroblasts, play an important role in morphogenesis, oncogenesis, inflammation, wound healing and fibrosis in most organs and tissues.
-Myofibroblast persistence is a key feature of fibrotic diseases including OSMF, scleroderma, and hepatic, pancreatic, and pulmonary fibrosis.
-Myofibroblasts can be detected in the OSMF-affected tissues; this phenomenon is related to the severity of OSMF.
-Myofibroblasts not only synthesize collagen, but also produce numerous inflammatory mediators, chemokines, and growth factors, intensifying and prolonging the inflammation in OSMF by activating the inflammatory corpuscles.
-This self-excitation of inflammation increases the expression of fibrogenic cytokines such as TGF-β1, and enhances fibrosis.
+Myofibroblast persistence is a key feature of fibrotic diseases including OSF, scleroderma, and hepatic, pancreatic, and pulmonary fibrosis.
+Myofibroblasts can be detected in the OSF-affected tissues; this phenomenon is related to the severity of OSF.
+Myofibroblasts not only synthesize collagen, but also produce numerous inflammatory mediators, chemokines, and growth factors, intensifying and prolonging the inflammation in OSF by activating the inflammatory corpuscles.
+This self-excitation of inflammation increases the expression of fibrogenic cytokines such as TGF- β 1, and enhances fibrosis.
 The possibility of inhibiting proliferation and inducing apoptosis in myofibroblasts offers a new, promising therapy line in the treatment of OSMF [29].